lookie27/jekyll-now/_posts/2020-07-11-Ghidra-hello-world.md

 Now on the right hand side of the scree, you should see a decompiled view of entry.

 Now this is where decompilation gets harder.
-Ghidra does its best with what it has, but we both know that is not what the C program I wrote looks like.
+Ghigra does its best with what it has, but we both know that is not what the C program I wrote looks like.

 Lets pretty this up.